1. I will wear the THERADOME at least twice-a-week

 If you’re struggling with thinning hair, wearing a hat, wig or any type of concealer may seem like a brilliant idea.
 In truth, you’re only aggravating the problem.
 Humidity and sweat can sometimes increase the growth of certain types of fungi known to exacerbate inflammation; and as we’ve repeating over and over again, the state of your scalp is fundamentally coupled to the state of your hair.

 If your hair is already fragile or thinning, avoid hair extensions as extra weight and pull can lead to easy breakage, worsening your problem.
 If your hair is healthy, then proceed with caution when it comes to adding length to your tresses.
-Something as simple as incorporating the Theradome into your weekly regimen can prevent traction alopecia, which can lead to permanent hair loss if not dealt with correctly.
+Something as simple as incorporating the Theradome laser hair helmet into your weekly regimen can prevent traction alopecia, which can lead to permanent hair loss if not dealt with correctly.